Alexander Technique

 Minimum requirements

 You must provide evidence of at least 1200 hours of training in the subject areas listed under training content.
-In addition, at least 400 hours of practical teaching experience must be demonstrated in the form of shadowing, co-leading or independent instruction.
+In addition, you must provide evidence of at least 400 hours of practical teaching experience in the form of shadowing, co-leading or independent instruction.

 Training content

-Musculoskeletal system, breathing, neurophysiology of posture and movement, functional relationships
+• Min.
+200 hours: Basic anatomy and physiology (musculoskeletal system, breathing, neurophysiology of posture and movement, functional relationships)

-Learning the method yourself, working with everyday movements, perception and coordination exercises, transfer to work and everyday life
+• Min.
+400 hours: Practical application and self-awareness (learning the method, everyday movements, perception and coordination exercises, transfer to work and daily life)

-Manual and verbal instruction, structure and organisation of individual and group settings, methodical reflection and feedback
+• Min.
+200 hours: Instructional skills and didactics (manual and verbal instruction, structure and organisation of individual and group settings, methodical reflection and feedback)

-Use of the Alexander Technique in prevention, rehabilitation, training, performing arts and education; ethical principles and professional self-image
+• Min.
+200 hours: Fields of application and consolidation (use in prevention, rehabilitation, training, performing arts and education; ethical principles and professional self-image)

 Re-certification